How Does LendingTree Get Paid?

 • Helps earn the Southwest companion pass

 To qualify for the Companion Pass, you must earn 135,000 points or take 100 one-way flights in a calendar year.
 All the points that you earn with the Southwest® Rapid Rewards® Premier Business Credit Card — including its sign-up bonus — count toward the pass.
-Also, you can combine the bonus on this card with the bonus from a personal Southwest card, like the Southwest Rapid Rewards® Premier Credit Card, to more easily earn the pass.
+You can also combine the bonus on this card with the bonus from a personal Southwest card, like the Southwest Rapid Rewards® Premier Credit Card, to more easily earn the pass.

 • Elite status boost